alwashali/yaa/README.md

 ## Query Language
 The power of yaa search comes from its query language, which depends on full-text search.
 Search can be as simple as writing a few keywords to search for any matches or to search inside a specific yaml property, or both.

-The default operation between search keywords is **OR.**
+- +keywords means the word must appear (**AND** operation)
+- -keywords means the keyword must not appears in the search result (**Not** operation)

 ### Full Text Search